 HE: Not having a strategy and thinking that their logo (or brochure or website) alone is their brand.
 A brand is more than a logo.
 It’s the full compilation of experiences that a consumer has with and about your company’s product or service.
 It is an emotion behind what someone feels, sees and thinks about you when they interact with your company at any level and at every touchpoint.

 Because of this, you need to integrate your branding throughout every aspect of your business.
 It’s there in how you answer your phones, what you wear in your store, the fixtures in your building.
 It’s your distribution strategy, your packaging, your email signatures, your employees and how they are empowered to serve your customers – the list goes on and on.
 Consistency and meaningful application and integration of your branding is of paramount importance.

 Find the Help You Need for Your Branding

 At JFG, we’ve helped build brands large and small, right here in Western New York and all around the world.
 With our Brand Fitz process, we can help your company understand the marketplace and develop your brand and branding strategy to help grow your business and foster your success.
 Learn how we can help you with branding today.
-Fill out a form online now or call Heide at 716.433.7688, ext.
-102.
+Fill out a form online now or call JFG at 716.433.7688.